 A total of 961 responses were collected within two weeks from the first day the survey was launched.
 Of these respondents, 7 were excluded for not consenting to participate in the study, 10 were invalid, and 19 did not meet the eligibility criteria.
-Consequently, 925 data were considered valid for statistical analysis.
-Females constituted the majority of the study participants with them accounting for 52.4% (n=485) of the total.
+Consequently, the data from 925 responses were considered valid for statistical analysis.
+Females constituted the majority of the study participants accounting for 52.4% (n=485) of the total.
 62.4% (n=577) were between ages 21-25, 92.4% (n=855) practiced Christianity as a religion and 71.6% (n=662) were of the Yoruba ethnic group.
 97.5% (n=901) of the study participants were single.
 88.4% (n=818) of the participants were from South-western Nigeria and 69% (n=639) had a Bachelor's degree and above (Table 2).

-9 Overall, 92.3% (n=853) of the study participants had a good to excellent knowledge score (Figure 1).
-The mean 10 knowledge score was 9.02, SD 1.186.
-92.3% (n=854) agreed that the clinical symptoms of COVID-19 include 11 fever, fatigue, dry cough, and body pains.
-Almost all the participants- 98.2% (n=908) believed that there was no 12 cure for COVID-19 as at the time of the study and that early symptomatic and supportive treatment can help 13 most patients recover from the infection.
-96.6% (n=894) believed that the virus spreads via respiratory droplets 14 of infected individuals.
-Other responses are as shown in Figure 2.
-There was not a significant difference in 15 knowledge scores across socio-demographic characteristics of participants.
+Overall, 92.3% (n=853) of the study participants had a good to excellent knowledge score (Figure 1).
+The mean knowledge score was 9.02, SD 1.18 92.3% (n=854) agreed that the clinical symptoms of COVID-19 include fever, fatigue, dry cough, and body pains.
+Almost all the participants, 98.2% (n=908), believed that there was no cure for COVID-19 at the time of the study and that early symptomatic and supportive treatment can help most patients recover from the infection.
+96.6% (n=894) believed that the virus spreads via respiratory droplets of infected individuals.
+Other responses are shown in Figure 2.
+There was not a significant difference in knowledge scores across sociodemographic characteristics of participants.

 The majority of the respondents agreed that COVID-19 will eventually be successfully controlled (n=848, 91.7%), and this attitude differed significantly across the different ethnic groups (p<0.05).
-A fewer number of the participants, (n=788, 85.2%) picked 'yes' to the question- "do you have confidence that Nigeria can win the battle against the COVID-19 virus?".
+Fewer participants, (n=788, 85.2%) selected 'yes' to the question "Do you have confidence that Nigeria can win the battle against the COVID-19 virus?".
 The confidence of winning the battle against COVID-19 differed significantly across the ethnic groups (p<0.01, Table 3).